ninegua/ic-utils/README.md

 - [x] Tools for interacting with system canisters on the IC including the ledger.
 - [x] Makefile based command line workflow including
-  - [x] Create, topup, install, and call canisters (without using cycles wallets).
+  - [x] Create, top-up, install, and call canisters (without using cycles wallets).
   - [ ] Uninstall canisters after collecting remaining cycles.
 - [x] Interacting with IC.
 - [ ] Running a local replica for testing.